 WSSC Water pays the administrative expenses of the Plan, other than investment management, legal, and consulting fees.
-WSSC Water is reimbursed by the Plan for the paid administrative expenses.
-As of December 31, 2020 and 2019, the Plan reimbursed WSSC Water of \$692,384 for full year 2020 and \$438,993 for final six-months of 2019 per Plan amendment of July 1, 2019 for paid administrative expenses.
+WSSC Water is reimbursed by the Plan for the paid administrative expenses per Plan amendment of July 2, 2019.
+As of December 31, 2021 and 2020, the Plan reimbursed WSSC Water of \$759,672 and \$692,384, respectively, for paid administrative expenses.